shogundevel/shark/README.md

+# The Shark SDK

+Welcome to the Shark SDK!

+This SDK is the home of the Shark (dynamic) and SharkG (static) programming languages reference implementations.

+The seal of identity of the SDK is the inmense portability and library compatibility of the programs it consumes and produces, being posible to integrate both languages with C/C++, Java, Python, JavaScript and Lua in the development of a wide array of applications.

+The kit includes two compilers (sharkc and sharkg), three interpreters (cshark, jshark and sharkemu), a command line interface (sharkenv), a makefile interpreter (sharkmake), the implementations (in many environments) of two standardized common function libraries and the implementation (also in many environments) of a standardized 2D game library.

-# Shark Programming Language
+# The Shark Programming Language

-Welcome to the Shark programming language!
-Shark is a language designed to provide the speed and size of Lua, while also offering the familiar syntax of Python and the ability to run in the browser.
+Shark is a dynamic language designed to provide the speed and size of Lua, while also offering the familiar syntax of Python and the ability to run in the browser.

-Overall, Shark is a very versatile language that can be used to build web/desktop/mobile applications and games with a single codebase, command line tools and anything you can imagine using pre existing libraries and systems available to python, lua, javascript, java and native code.
-This includes embedding the tiny shark VM in any java or native project with ease.

-## Features
+Some key features:
 * **Fast and lightweight** native virtual machine written in C
 * Small package size (50 KB) with minimal dependencies
 * Can be used in **the browser** and compiled to portable ECMAScript code